Online Code of Conduct

 - Do not publish, post or release information that is considered confidential or not public.
 If it seems confidential, it probably is.
 Online "conversations" are never private.
 Do not use your birth date, address, and mobile phone number on any public website.
-Do not put anything in writing that could reflect badly on Samuel Marsden Collegiate School.
+Do not put anything in writing or post images that could reflect badly on Samuel Marsden Collegiate School.
 Be aware that anything you write or post can be shared.

 Private and personal information

 - To ensure your safety, be careful about the type and amount of personal information you provide.
 Avoid talking about personal schedules or situations